 Unlike many other organizations focused on senior management, the center is exclusively dedicated to enhancing the knowledge and understanding of leaders within the Department of Navy and Department of Defense and those who are in partnership with the leaders who will be making critical decisions affecting the nation's readiness in this complex and rapidly changing environment.

-It is our intention that this center have a significant influence on the management awareness of DoN/DoD relevant information resource management issues, information and human resource policies, information resource allocations, and business practices.
+This center has a significant influence on the management awareness of DoN/DoD relevant information resource management issues, information and human resource policies, information resource allocations, and business practices.

 Mission